 Conflicts of Interest

-Quickbit's business is based on trust, which is a prerequisite for the company to be able to run a successful business.
-Nurturing the trust that Quickbit has received from clients, shareholders, employees, and other stakeholders is of the utmost importance, as well as avoiding damage or harm to the business of the company.
+QB's business is based on trust, which is a prerequisite for the company to be able to run a successful business.
+Nurturing the trust that QB has received from clients, shareholders, employees, and other stakeholders is of the utmost importance, as well as avoiding damage or harm to the business.

 Conflicts of interest are not forbidden as such, but they should be identified and managed if they cannot be avoided.
 Conflicts of interest may arise when personal, professional, or financial interests of an individual interfere, or appear to interfere, with their ability to act in the best interests of the clients and/or the company.

 Conflicts of interest can arise in various areas.
-The potential conflicts of interest that have been identified within Quickbit include personnel having additional external positions that may conflict with responsibilities to the company and business ownerships with financial interests that could influence professional judgments or decisions.
+The potential conflicts of interest that have been identified within QB include personnel having additional external positions that may conflict with their responsibilities and business ownerships with financial interests that could influence professional judgments or decisions.